• Skip to primary navigation

 Coffee is rising.

-As soon as you see bubbles and coffee simmering on the sides of the pot, remove the pot from the heat quickly, and wait for 6-8 seconds.
+As soon as you see bubbles and coffee simmering on the sides of the pot, remove the pot from the heat quickly and wait for 6-8 seconds.

-Return the pot back to the stovetop and let the coffee rise again.
+Return the pot to the stovetop and let the coffee rise again.
 Remove the pot again from heat.

 Repeat this process one more time before completely removing it from the heat.